 0 – 49 = 1 point

-Minor Assessments will occur weekly and serve as formative assessments that measure the mastery of skills and standards.
+There will be a minimum of nine formative assessments throughout the year.
 These assessments will start small, but build in length and complexity in order to create academic stamina for our students.
-While these minor assessments will measure new standards they will also spiral previously introduced standards as well.
+While these formative assessments will measure new standards they will also spiral previously introduced standards as well.
 This will allow teachers to identify students that are sustaining the skills and standards.

-Major Assessments will have a multiplier of 3 to give equal weight to both Minor and Major Assessments.
+Interim Assessments will have a multiplier of 3 to give equal weight to both Formative and Interim Assessments.
 Students must end the year with a 4.5 average or higher on all assessments to qualify for Honors.

-All students will take common Minor and Major Assessments throughout the year.
-However, current Honor students may have additional questions added to the assessments.
+All students will take common Formative and Interim Assessments throughout the year.
+However, current Honors students may have additional questions added to the assessments.
 These questions will not be considered when determining a student’s final average for the purposes of Honors qualification.

 Students may be allowed or required to retake assessments for mastery.
 In this case, only the original assessment will be considered when determining a student’s final average for purposes of Honors qualification.